U.S. IPO Weekly Recap: Airbnb And DoorDash Make Their Public Debuts In A 10 IPO Week

 Sleep apnea medical device maker Vivos Therapeutics (NASDAQ:VVOS) upsized and priced at the midpoint to raise $21 million at a $110 million market cap.
 Unprofitable with explosive growth, the company's patented oral appliances have proven effective in over 15,000 patients treated worldwide.
 Vivos finished up 50%.

 20 SPACs raised $4.8 billion in the busiest week ever for the IPO alternative.
-The group was led by Motive Partners' fintech-focused Motive Capital (MOTV.U), Periphas Capital's Periphas Capital Partnering (NYSE:PCPC), and UnitedHealth founder's Senior Connect Acquisition I (SNRHU), all of which raised $360 million.
+The group was led by Motive Partners' fintech-focused Motive Capital (MOTV.U), Periphas Capital's Periphas Capital Partnering (NYSE:PCPC), and UnitedHealth founder's Senior Connect Acquisition I (NASDAQ:SNRHU), all of which raised $360 million.

 30 IPOs During the Week of December 7th, 2020